Best glue for scrapbooking, journaling and photo albums in 2026: stick 'em up!

 A little expensive

-This spray adhesive has been formulated for mounting items to a wide variety of surfaces and is ideal for sticking lightweight materials like photos, paper and card into scrapbooks and photo albums.
-The spray canister has been designed to spray at a wide angle to cover large areas so it's great for bigger photos and art projects.
+This spray adhesive has been formulated for mounting items to a wide variety of surfaces and is ideal for sticking lightweight materials like photos, paper, and card into scrapbooks and photo albums.
+The spray canister has been designed to spray at a wide angle to cover large areas, so it's great for bigger photos and art projects.

 When the adhesive dries, it forms a secure bond that doesn't go brittle over time.
-As is usual with art sprays, you should only use this spray in a well-ventilated area, but it's worth noting that this isn't as noxious as other sprays we've tested in the past.
+As is usual with art sprays, you should only use this spray in a well-ventilated area, but it's worth noting that this isn't as noxious as other sprays I've tested in the past.

 Elmer's Rubber Cement